THE ARMY RUGBY UNION – CHARITABLE CONSTITUTION

-The Aim of the Army Rugby Union (ARU) is to promote and foster the game of Rugby Union in the Army and its local communities in accordance with the Laws of the Game promulgated by the Rugby Football Union (RFU).
+- The aim of the ARU is to promote and foster the game of Rugby Union in the Army and its civilian and military communities in accordance with the Laws of the Game promulgated by World Rugby rules, regulations and bye-laws issued by the Rugby Football Union (RFU).

-- To meet the Aim the ARU shall pursue the following objectives:
+To meet the Aim the ARU shall pursue the following objectives:

-- The Inter Corps League Tables.
+- a) The Inter Corps League Tables.

-- The Army Inter Corps Fifteens Championship.
+- b) The Army Inter Corps Fifteens Championship.

-- The Army Sevens Tournament.
+- c) The Army Sevens Tournament.

 - Finance – Maintain a sound financial base, thereby providing the best service to Rugby Union in the Army, within budget, and in accordance with the priorities agreed by the Management Board.

 - Marketing and Engagement – Market the ARU as a positive contributor to the ‘lived experience’ and the opportunities available to Army sportsmen and women who seek to compete and succeed at the highest level they can.
 Where we can, offer ARU representative fixtures to be used as Engagement Events to support the Army’s INFORM and ATTRACT.